Disclaimer

 The following screen is opened:

-Specify here whether you want to generate a web service API key for a 'Domain' or an 'Administration' (select the correct administration), select the web services (all web services or a selection thereof) for which you to grant (access) rights and then click on the Save button.
+Specify in the above screen whether you want to generate a web service API key for a 'Domain' or an 'Administration' (select the correct administration), select the web services (all web services or a selection thereof) for which you to grant (access) rights and then click on the Save button.

-Copy the API key and/or administration ID in order to use it in your application.
-In many software applications, the 'Access code' field is present.
+Then, copy the API key and/or Administration ID to use in your application.
+In many software applications, the “Access code” field is present.

 Was this article helpful?